nabeelvalley/website/public/content/blog/2019/11-11/rtc-with-mqtt.md

 1573494844: Client mosq-MWbaa2TpZGV0FrTmcF disconnected.
 ```

-When you're done with this you can close the shell windows that were open
+When you're done with this you can close the open shell windows

 ## Broker with WebSockets

-For our usecase we will make use of WebSockets so we can communicate directly from the browser.
+For our usecase, we will make use of WebSockets so we can communicate directly from the browser.
 When starting up the message broker we have the option to pass in a configuration file.
 Let's create one that states the port and the protocol we would like to use.
 Create a new directory called `mqtt`, and in it create a new file called `mosquitto.conf` and place the following contents which simply tell it to listen on port `9001` and use the `websockets` protocol

 `mosquitto.conf`